DAY 01 Sat . Nov . 12

 We leave Tiberias and travel south and visit the mound of Beth Shean, hearing the story of Saul and viewing the ruins of Roman Scythopolis.
 Then we drive through the Dotan Valley, where Joseph’s brothers threw him into a cistern, and pass Samaria, Ahab’s capital.
 At Nablus (Shechem), we visit the mound of the ancient city where Joshua renewed the covenant.
 We stop at nearby Jacob’s Well, site of Jesus’ conversation with a Samaritan woman.
 We then drive through the lovely valley of Bidan and down Wadi Fariah.
 At Jericho, we visit the tell of this oldest city and view the traditional mountain of Jesus’ temptation.
 Ascending the Roman road along Wadi Qilt, we stop for a look at St. George’s Monastery.
 Finally, atop Mt.
 Scopus, we behold majestic Jerusalem.
 Our trip for the day ends at the Ambassador Hotel in Jerusalem which will be our home base for the remainder of our visit.

 We spend the morning visiting the Mount of Olives where we visit the Church of the Ascension, have a group photo taken at the overlook with the Old City in the background, and walk down the Palm Sunday Road to the Garden of Gethsemane and the Church of All Nations.
 In the afternoon, we head to Bethlehem and visit the Church of the Nativity and The Shepherd’s Field.
 We will have time for some shopping before returning to Jerusalem.

-CHURCH OF THE HOLY SEPULCHER / UPPER ROOM / STATIONS OF THE CROSS / AIRPORT
+CHURCH OF THE HOLY SEPULCHER / UPPER ROOM / STATIONS OF THE CROSS / DEPARTURE